mraza007/til/README.md

 jinja line break `{% autoescape false %} {{ org.backgroundInfo | replace(‘\n’, ‘<br>’) }} {% endautoescape %}`

 In order to save a file with root permission using vim you can do `:w !sudo tee %`

+This commands `sudo netstat -plunt |grep post` outputs the port on which postgres db is running on